benem3000/mcspatched/README.md

 The patched module will be active and you should notice an improvement in speed.
 Give it a speed test or check conection speed under your wifi network's details in the taskbar to confirm.
 (Or use a more techy method if you know one)

 ## Verification
-These images are cryptographically signed.
-You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command:

-`cosign verify --key cosign.pub ghcr.io/benem3000/mcspatched-bazzite`

-## Common Issues and Troubleshooting

-### 1. Verify the Patch is Active
-Before applying further fixes, ensure the OS is actually utilizing the bypass.
+To ensure the OS is actually utilizing the bypass.
 Run this command:

 `cat /sys/module/mac80211/parameters/skip_mcs_check`

 *(If it returns `Y`, the patch is active.
 If it returns `N`, verify your kernel arguments.
 If it returns "No such file or directory", then there is an issue with the install.).*

+You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command:

+`cosign verify --key cosign.pub ghcr.io/benem3000/mcspatched-bazzite`

+## Common Issues and Troubleshooting

+### Follow recommended steps on bazzite's website: https://docs.bazzite.gg/General/issues_and_resolutions/#wi-fi-is-slow-wi-fi-lag-spikes

-### 2. Disable Wi-Fi 6 (802.11ax)
+### Disable Wi-Fi 6 (802.11ax)
 If the Intel AX210/AX1675 card is still failing to negotiate with the router, forcing the card to fall back to Wi-Fi 5 (802.11ac) often stabilizes the connection.
 Apply this kernel argument and reboot:

 `sudo rpm-ostree kargs --append="iwlwifi.disable_11ax=1"`

-### 3. Disable 802.11n Aggregation
+### Disable 802.11n Aggregation
 If you experience extreme lag spikes or packet loss while connected, the hardware TX aggregation might be failing.
 You can disable it by passing the `11n_disable=8` parameter:

 `sudo rpm-ostree kargs --append="iwlwifi.11n_disable=8"`

 ## Uninstallation

-### 1. Delete the kernel argument:
+### 1. Delete the kernel argument(s):
 _Note: I recommend reverting any additional kargs you may have tried while troubleshooting.
 If you enabled other kargs, use `rpm-ostree kargs` to list your current arguments, and substitue them into the command below.
 Be sure that you don't remove any unrelated arguments._